Marlon Abela

-Marlon Abela (born 1975) is a Lebanese-British restaurateur, businessman and columnist.
+Marlon Abela (born 1975) is a Lebanese-British restaurateur, businessman, and columnist.
 He is the founder and chairman of the Marlon Abela Restaurant Corporation (MARC), a privately owned international hospitality company based in Mayfair, London.

+Throughout his career, Abela has owned and managed several Michelin-starred restaurants in London and New York City.

 Early life

 Marlon Abela was born in Lebanon in 1975.
 His father, Albert Abela, was the chairman of the Abela Group, a catering business, and a luxury hotelier.
 His mother, Barbel, is German.

 Abela grew up in Grasse, France, and Monaco.

 Career

-Abela started working for his father's business at the age of seventeen.
-By 2001, he served as its executive vice president.
+Abela started working for his father's company at the age of seventeen.
+By 2001, he served as executive vice president of the Abela Group.